Ivy League nude posture photos: Downfall of the posture photo

 In 1950, Sheldon set up his photo program at the University of Washington.
-One student told her parents about her experience, and "a battallion of lawyers and university officials stormed Sheldon's lab, seized every photo," and burned them all.
+One student told her parents about her experience, and "a battallion of lawyers and university officials stormed Sheldon's lab, seized every photo", and burned them all.
 This caused a brief controversy concerning the legitimacy of Sheldon's research, its ethics, and pornography.

-Similar events happened at other women's colleges, including Pembroke, the women's college of Brown.
-Sheldon failed to compile enough for photographs for his "Atlas of Women".
+Similar events happened at other women's colleges, including Pembroke, the coordinate women's college of Brown.
+Sheldon failed to compile enough photographs for his "Atlas of Women".
 Over time, Sheldon's theories became more discredited, and eugenics overall became disfavored due to its association with Nazism.
-Schools ended their posture photo programs and burned their archives, mostly during the 1960s and 70s.
+All associated schools ended their posture photo programs and burned their archives, mostly during the 1960s and 1970s.

 Stolen/missing photos

-Urban myths about stolen posture photos were common on campuses in the '60s.
+Urban myths about stolen posture photos were common on campuses in the 1960s.
 The photos were said to be available on the "Ivy League black market", or only shown to members of campus secret societies.
-In 2004, a high-embellished article about stealing the Vassar posture photos appeared on the Yale Alumni website, written by a 1959 graduate C. Davis Fogg.
+In 2004, a highly-embellished article about stealing the Vassar posture photos appeared on the Yale Alumni website, written by a 1959 graduate C. Davis Fogg.
 He describes hiring a mafia safe-cracker to help steal Vassar's archive, seeing the nudes of Roosevelt and Rockefeller girls, then selling the photos to male students to help them find dates, and eventually making $250,000 after expenses ("enough to buy 200 new Volkswagens").
 The article has since been removed from the Yale website.